DURATION

 Ohiya

-You'll spend one night at the simple but cosy Misty Mountain Lodge, an untouched location surrounded by mountains and waterfalls.
+You'll spend one night at the simple but cosy mountain guesthouse Acacia Inn, in an untouched location surrounded by mountains and waterfalls.
 Far from everything, it's a pretty remote place, but that's the beauty of it!
-Accommodation will be in same-sex (when available) or mixed dorm-style rooms (up to 4 people), with en suite bathrooms and hot showers.
-Beds come with fresh sheets, pillows and blankets but you can bring your own sleeping bag liner, too.
+Accommodation will be in twin-shared or triple share rooms, with en suite bathrooms and hot showers.
+Beds come with fresh sheets, pillows and blankets.

 Talalla Beach

-The final two nights of the trip will be spent at a luxury retreat on a pristine white-sand beach lapped by turquoise water, away from the busier areas of southern Sri Lanka.
-Accommodation is in twin-share rooms, some of which include open-air marble bathrooms, private patios, and great views of the lush gardens or the Indian Ocean.
+The final two nights of the trip will be spent at the secluded Talalla Retreat on a pristine white-sand beach lapped by turquoise water, away from the busier areas of southern Sri Lanka.
+Accommodation is in twin-share rooms, which include open-air marble bathrooms, private patios, and great views of the lush gardens, pool or the Indian Ocean.
 The hotel's facilities include a 20m freshwater lap pool, three custom-built yoga pavilions, an Ayurvedic spa, and a gourmet open-air restaurant serving the freshest, healthiest meals with organic vegetables from their own garden.

 Upgrades